sameer-b/AutoHathwayLogin/README.md

 # Auto Hathway Login

 This is a small script that will log you in automatically if Hathway logs you out.
-Hathway logs you out every few hours and this is very annoying while downloading huge files
+Hathway kicks you out every few hours and this is very annoying while downloading huge files.
+This script requires Python 2.7

 Usage: